alex-monroe/ff-schedule-generator/README.md

 ## Running the Server

-To run the gRPC server, use the following command:
+To run the HTTP server, use the following command:

 ```bash
 nox -s run
 ```

-The server will start on port `50051`.
-An additional HTTP server listens on port `8080` and exposes simple health endpoints used by GCP App Engine:
+The server listens on port `8080` and exposes health endpoints used by GCP App Engine:

 * `/liveness_check`
 * `/readiness_check`